F-111 Memorial, National Museum of the United States Air Force

 - Lee Monroe, Communications

-- Jim Rotramel, Design
+- Jim Rotramel, History and Design

 5. Event Planning.
 A memorial dedication ceremony is an integral part of this effort.
+We are planning a community-wide reunion in conjunction with the dedication.